Duncan-Maganga/Duncan-Maganga.github.io/_posts/2010-02-05-post-quote.md

 - Use secure response headers on X-Frame-Options and Content Security Policy.
 - Use frame bursting as a secondary layer.
 - Use Design-level defence, such as double-click confirmation, user interaction, and visual cues.

+Check out my project on [GitHub](https://github.com/Duncan-Maganga/FUTURE_CS_001).

 Full Report & Technical Details: [Link to GitHub repo]Only one thing is impossible for God: To find any sense in any copyright law on the planet.